 ALL APPLICANTS M.A.C.E.
 M.DIV.
 M.DIV./M.A.C.E.
-LE Prerequisites-Education B.A./B.S.
+LE 1 Prerequisites-Education B.A./B.S.
 B.A./B.S.
 B.A./B.S.
 B.A./B.S.
-Non-Refundable Application Fee Apply by December 15 No fee No fee No fee \$30 Apply by January 15 \$45 \$45 \$45 \$30 Apply by February 15 \$75 \$75 \$75 \$30 References Three Three Three Two Official Transcripts Required Required Required Required Background Check Required Required Required Required Interview Required Required Required None
+Non-Refundable Application Fee Apply by December 15 No fee No fee No fee \$30 Apply by January 15 \$45 \$45 \$45 \$30 Apply by February 15 2 \$75 \$75 \$75 \$30 References Three Three Three Two Official Transcripts 3 Required Required Required Required Background Check4 Required Required Required Required Interview 5 Required Required Required Not required

-INTERNATIONAL APPLICANTS M.A.C.E.
-M.DIV.
+ADDITIONAL REQUIREMENTS FOR INTERNATIONAL APPLICANTS M.A.C.E AND GLOBAL M.A.C.E M.DIV.
 M.DIV./M.A.C.E.
-LE Eligible to apply?
-Yes Yes Yes No iBT TOEFL minimum score on each test A minimum of 20 on on each test A minimum of 20 on on each test A minimum of 20 on on each test n/a Certification of Funding Required Required Required n/a
+LE 1 Deadline December 15 December 15 December 15 December 15 Eligible to apply?
+Yes Yes Yes No iBT TOEFL minimum score on each section of the test A minimum of 20 on on each section of the test A minimum of 20 on on each section of the test A minimum of 20 on on each section of the test n/a Certification of Finances Required Required Required n/a

-This classification pertains to non-degree seeking, limited enrollment students, who ordinarily take courses in the M.A.C.E. or M.Div. curriculum.
+1 This classification pertains to non-degree seeking, limited enrollment students, who ordinarily take courses in the M.A.C.E. or M.Div. curriculum.